Plutonomicon/plutarch-plutus/docs/TYPES.md

 # `PInteger`

 `Term s PInteger` has a convenient `Num` instance that allows you to construct Plutarch level integer terms from regular literals.
-It also means you have all the typical arithmetic operations available to you-
+It also means you have all the typical arithmetic operations available to you:

 > Jack: consider replacing 'regular'.